CaiB/ColorChord.NET/README.md

 | `paddingFront` | `int` | 0 | 0~1000 | Blank bytes to append to the front of the packet.
 (Charles' output seemed to always append a single blank byte, so this is just to maintain compatibility) |
 | `paddingBack` | `int` | 0 | 0~1000 | Blank bytes to append to the back of the packet. |
 | `enable` | `bool` | true | | Whether to use this output.

+- Can only output up to 21,835 RGB LEDs due to 65,535 byte packet size limit.

 ## Controllers
 Not yet implemented.